Governor, US Senate, House seats nominations fill NC ballots

 Voters also winnowed the fields for lieutenant governor, schools superintendent and other Council of State positions.
 Democratic primary voters in two congressional districts now favoring the party after a recent redistricting were picking nominees who stood a strong chance to reach Capitol Hill next year.

 Unaffiliated voters, who make up one-third of the state’s electorate, are the primary wild cards, since they can participate in the Democratic or Republican primaries.
 About 778,000 people cast ballots during the early in-person voting period that ended Saturday.
 Overall primary voting could reach three times that number if it follows previous presidential years.
+State election officials reported smooth-going at North Carolina’s nearly 2,700 polling places, with only one site in Bertie County extending its closing time by 30 minutes due to a printer installation issue that could have affected six potential voters.

 For the Senate, five Democrats sought to challenge Tillis, led by former state legislator Cal Cunningham and current state Sen. Erica Smith.
 Cunningham, an Iraq War veteran and 2010 U.S. Senate candidate, was the leading fundraiser in the primary.
 He was endorsed by the Democratic Senatorial Campaign Committee and benefited from more than $9 million in outside spending from two super PACs.